rohi5431/code-sync/README.md

 ## 🚀 Live Preview

-You can view the live preview of the project [here](https://code-sync-live.vercel.app/).
+You can view the live preview of the project [here]

 ## 💻 Tech Stack